wp-plugins/optimum-documents/readme.txt

 == Description ==

-=What is Optimum Documents all about?=
+= What is Optimum Documents all about? =

 **Optimum Documents** allows WordPress users to embed documents using either the Microsoft Office Web Apps Viewer or the Google Document viewer.
 Optimum Documents only requires a url parameter, but provides the option to specify height and width.

 What makes Optimum different than other similar plugins is that the options given allow a user to embed quite a few more document types.
 Read more about the different options that the Office and Google document viewers provide below.

-=Office Document Viewer=
+= Office Document Viewer =

 Microsoft's Office Document Viewer is an attractive way to embed Office documents of the DOCX, PPTX, and XLSX formats.
 The Office Viewer has a lot of neat features built into it's UI.
 Because of the limited support for extended document types, we've included the Google Document Viewer to pick up the slack.

-=Google Document Viewer=
+= Google Document Viewer =

 If you're needing to embed a PDF or an Office 2003 document, the Google Document Viewer provides an easy to use interface that loads quickly and contains a simple feature set.

-This is a simple plugin that's easy to use, but if anyone may need help, contact us via the [support](http://wordpress.org/support/plugin/optimum-documents “Get Support”) page.
+This is a simple plugin that's easy to use, but if anyone may need help, contact us via the [Support](http://wordpress.org/support/plugin/optimum-documents “Get Support”) page.

 == Installation ==